-Lincoln started his winter soccer league this week (and by “league” I mean they kick balls around in a gymnasium for an hour – no games, no pressure – can I get an AMEN?!
-Email me if you’re local and want details) and I got to thinking about how our evenings will look like in five years.
+Lincoln started his winter soccer league this week (and by “league” I mean they kick balls around in a gymnasium for an hour – no games, no pressure – can I get an AMEN?!) and I got to thinking about how our evenings will look like in five years.
 Soccer practice, I’m sure, but also homework, boy scouts, band practice – and that’s just one child.
 We’ll be times two’ing it with Cameron by then!

-My Mom made a version of this soup all the time growing up and it’s SO Midwestern it hurts (so good.)
-Chopped kielbasa and bacon are browned in a big soup pot then fresh vegetables including carrots, celery, shallots, and garlic are sauteed in the drippings.
-Creamy yukon gold potatoes and snappy sweet corn simmer in a slightly thickened broth before being ladled into bowls and topped with tons of spicy, fresh green onions.
+My Mom made a version of this soup all the time growing up and it’s so, so good.
+Chopped kielbasa and bacon are browned in a big soup pot then fresh vegetables including carrots, celery, shallots, and garlic are sauted in the drippings.
+Creamy yukon gold potatoes and snappy sweet corn simmer in the slightly thickened broth before being ladled into bowls and topped with tons of spicy, fresh green onions.

 This soup is hearty, comforting, and absolutely perfect for this gloomy time of year.
 PLUS (full circle moment here,) it’s perfect for busy families because it reheats like a dream.
 Make a big pot of soup on Sunday night then reheat at any point during the week for a nearly instant supper.
 Serve with salad and you’re set!